-How to Thaw King Crab
+How to Thaw King Crab Legs

-Thawing king crab legs couldn’t be easier.
+Thawing King crab legs couldn't be easier.
 Wrap them in plastic and place in your fridge overnight, or run them under cold water until the meat starts to soften.

-Steak and Crab Legs Ingredients
+Steak and Crab Recipe Ingredients

 Each of these ingredients plays a key role in bringing out the very best flavor and taste!